rreusser/regl-gpu-lines/API.md

 ## Fragment shader

 You may define the fragment shader as you desire.
-The only builtin parameter is a `varying vec2` called `lineCoord`, which assists in rendering end caps and variation across the width of the line. `lineCoord` lives in the square [-1, 1] &times; [-1, 1].
+The only builtin parameter is a `varying vec3` called `lineCoord`, which assists in rendering end caps and variation across the width of the line. `lineCoord.xy` lives in the square [-1, 1] &times; [-1, 1].
 Starting caps lie in the left half-plane, [-1, 0] &times; [-1, 1].
 The full length of the line lies along a vertical slice [0] &times; [-1, 1].
-End caps lie in the right half-plane, [0, 1] &times; [-1, 1].
+End caps lie in the right half-plane, [0, 1] &times; [-1, 1]. `lineCoord.z` is zero on line segments and is non-zero on caps and joins.
+This can help to render caps and joins differently, for example so that caps and joins would not entirely disappear when rendering dashed lines.

 ---